 OVERVIEW: With a focus on North Texas nonprofits, the Rees-Jones Foundation awards grants in the areas of human services, youth development, mental health, and community benefit.

 FUNDING AREAS: Human services for children and families, youth development, mental health, and community benefit, international

+Human services grantmaking is centered on children and youth who have been neglected or abused and are in need of adoption and foster care.
+Rees-Jones also awards some grants to organizations that help children with physical disabilities.
+The foundation’s youth development program supports education, mentoring, camping opportunities, and formative experiences.
 Meanwhile, Rees-Jones mental health grants are also focused on children and youth and awarded to increase access to mental health care for therapy and treatment.
 Community benefit grants go toward economically and educationally underserved communities in North Texas.
 Animal welfare is a big part of this program, especially to support the humane treatment of companion animals.

-Unlike many grantmaking institutions that accept unsolicited requests, a letter of inquiry is not required but simply a suggestion if you have questions about the qualifications of your grant request.
-In general, the foundation does not make multi-year commitments, and it doesn’t fund more than 25 percent of a project’s budget or 10 percent of an organization’s operating budget.
-With that said, both general operating support and project funding are common.
+The foundation accepts both unsolicited letters of inquiry and unsolicited grant applications.
+In general, the foundation does not make multi-year commitments, and it does not fund more than 25 percent of a project’s budget or 10 percent of an organization’s operating budget.
+Both general operating support and project funding are common.
 Capital support is also provided.
-There are no grant application deadlines, but it’s a good idea to get your request in at least four months before you need the funding.
+There are no grant application deadlines.
+Interested nonprofits can reach out to the foundation staff at email@example.com or by phone at 214-751-2977.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)